 Dosa.
 Photo courtesy Bengaluru By Foot

 There are food walks ranging from a “spare parts” or offal tour around Shivaji Nagar’s smoky eateries to one that scours the halwas and sweets of Pettah.
 The Basavanagudi Breakfast Walk is a great way to understand the state’s traditional breakfast foods.
-Starting at Vidyarthi Bhavan in Gandhi Bazaar, this purely vegetarian walk features local treats like spongy set dosas, Davangere benne or butter dosa, and filter coffee. (www.bengalurubyfoot.com; vegetarian; duration 3 hr; tour at 7.30 a.m; ₹600 per person; minimum four people; book two days in advance.)
+Starting at Vidyarthi Bhavan in Gandhi Bazaar, this purely vegetarian walk features local treats like spongy set dosas, Davangere benne or butter dosa, and filter coffee. (www.bengalurubyfoot.com; vegetarian; duration 3 hr; tour at 7.30 a.m; from ₹1,000 per person, varies depending on group size; book two days in advance.)

 Ramzan food stall, Jama Masjid.
 Photo: IP-Zero 03/Indiapicture